gchojnowski/gapTrick/README.md

 ## Hardware requirements

 gapTrick has the same hardware requirements as AlphaFold2.
-In most of the cases a standard GPU (T4, 3090) will be enough as it can handle predictions up to roughly 1,200 residues.
+In most of the cases a standard GPU (T4 on colab, 3090) will be enough as it can handle predictions up to roughly 1,200 residues.
 For larger targets, you will need to either use cards with more memory (e.g. A100 that can handle up to roughly 3,000 residues), or split your target into smaller fragments.

 ## Dependencies
 First, create a target directory, build base conda environment, and install dependencies